cran/pagoda2/README.md

 Pagoda2 is an R package for analyzing and interactively exploring large-scale single-cell RNA-seq datasets.
 The methods were optimized to rapidly process modern scRNAseq datasets, which are both large (approximately 1e6 cells or greater) and sparse.
 The package provides methods for quality control, filtering, clustering, visualization, differential expression, cross-cutting aspects/states, and geneset/pathway overdispersion analysis.
 The companion frontend application allows users to figure out which gene expression patterns give rise to different subpopulations within the data.
 The application allows users to inspect the gene expression patterns of subpopulations through annotated gene sets and pathways, including Gene Ontology (GO) categories.
 Users may also highlight certain clusters and perform differential expression from their browsers via the frontend application.

 Note that `pagoda2` is an R package developed for analyzing standalone scRNAseq datasets.
-For joint analysis of multiple datasets, please see the package [Conos](https://github.com/kharchenkolab/conos).
-(The package `pagoda2` is primarily used to preprocess input datasets for Conos.)
+For joint analysis of multiple datasets, please see the package [conos](https://github.com/kharchenkolab/conos).
+(The package `pagoda2` is primarily used to preprocess input datasets for conos.)

 Several methods within this package were developed based on the originals implemented within [SCDE](http://hms-dbmi.github.io/scde/) and PAGODA1.